artslabcreatives/invoiceninja/README.md

 ## Introduction

-Version 5 of Invoice Ninja is here!
+Version 5 of Hype Sri Lanka is here!
 We've taken the best parts of version 4 and bolted on all of the most requested features to produce a invoicing application like no other.

 The new interface has a lot more functionality so it isn't a carbon copy of v4, but once you get used to the new layout and functionality we are sure you will love it!